Quality Improvement For Institutions | AdventHealth: Delivering on System-Wide QI in West Florida

 "The ACC platform provided a great roadmap," says Hughes, "and it's one we intend to follow into the future.
 Anything can be accomplished through improved communication, education and accountability!"

-Clinical Topics: Arrhythmias and Clinical EP, Cardiac Surgery, Cardiovascular Care Team, Heart Failure and Cardiomyopathies, Invasive Cardiovascular Angiography and Intervention, Implantable Devices, SCD/Ventricular Arrhythmias, Atrial Fibrillation/Supraventricular Arrhythmias, Cardiac Surgery and Arrhythmias, Cardiac Surgery and Heart Failure, Acute Heart Failure
+Clinical Topics: Arrhythmias and Clinical EP, Cardiac Surgery, Cardiovascular Care Team, COVID-19 Hub, Heart Failure and Cardiomyopathies, Invasive Cardiovascular Angiography and Intervention, Implantable Devices, SCD/Ventricular Arrhythmias, Atrial Fibrillation/Supraventricular Arrhythmias, Cardiac Surgery and Arrhythmias, Cardiac Surgery and Heart Failure, Acute Heart Failure

 Keywords: ACC Publications, Cardiology Magazine, Benchmarking, COVID-19, SARS-CoV-2, Goals, Quality Improvement, Pandemics, Leadership, Physician Executives, Software Design, Hospitals, Accreditation, Cardiac Catheterization, Patient Care Team, Delivery of Health Care, Electrophysiology, Social Responsibility, Cardiac Surgical Procedures, Certification, Communication, Heart Failure, Chest Pain, Surgeons, Policy